ivan-borovets/fastapi-clean-example/README.md

 ![#gray](https://placehold.co/15x15/gray/gray.svg) **External Layer**

 > [!NOTE]
-> In the original diagram, the external components are included in the blue layer (Frameworks & Drivers).
+> In the original diagram, external components are included in the blue layer (Frameworks & Drivers).
-> I've marked them in gray to clearly distinguish them from the layers within the application's boundaries.
+> I've marked them in gray to clearly distinguish them from layers within the application's boundaries.

 - This layer represents fully external components such as web frameworks (e.g. FastAPI itself), databases, third-party APIs, and other services.